KevinDahlberg/log_my_run_app/BLOG.md

   everything is showing up on the edit run screen just fine now.

-  - [ ] create method that takes the parsed information and combines it.
+  - [x] create method that takes the parsed information and combines it.

   * 2:56 break

+  4:15 back at it

+  first thing I tried for was to move the NewRun into the Run class... didn't work so well.  so much for DRY (will try later though).

+  - [ ] get information to look the same between the edit run and enter run screens